-Here are some tips from Jennifer Bailiff, registered dietitian at Novant Health Bariatric Solutions in Kernersville, North Carolina, about how to restrain your inner cookie monster.
+Here are some tips from Tina Hreso, registered dietitian at Novant Health Bariatric Solutions in Charlotte, about how to restrain your inner cookie monster.

 Why we crave

-Before you reach for that donut or other sugary snack, consider what’s causing your craving.
+Before you reach for that doughnut or other sugary snack, consider what’s causing your craving.

-Bailiff also mentioned getting enough sleep is fundamental when it comes to managing your sugar intake.
+Sleep is also fundamental when it comes to managing sugar intake.

 When you eat sugar without the presence of protein or healthy fats, your hunger is quickly satisfied and you’re given a boost.
 But it won’t last for long and you’ll be let down quickly.
 Sugar releases good chemicals in the brain, like serotonin and endorphins.
 This starts a vicious cycle where you are quickly satisfied from energy and then you lose that energy and want more.

 Change your routine

-One of the ways Bailiff suggests combating the cycle is to change the routine.
+One of the ways Hreso suggested combating the cycle is to change the routine.
 Sometimes mindless activities like watching TV, grazing and chatting or sitting at your desk leads to excessive eating – especially those sugary snacks.
 It’s important to get up and take a walk.
 Doing something active can take your mind off the fact that you want sugar.

-Another way to help is to have a good combination of food.
-Bailiff suggests pairing your sugar with a protein, for example adding peanut butter to a banana.
+Another way to help is to have a good combination of foods.
+Hreso said to pair a sugary food with a protein, for example adding peanut butter to a banana.
 The presence of a protein will help your food digest a little slower, preventing your blood sugar from going really high or really low.
 It is also advantageous to eat fiber and healthy fats since they also digest slower and keep you feeling fuller longer.

 What to eat

-Bailiff said most people typically go for a piece of fruit or candy when they crave sugar.
-Instead, Bailiff suggests dressing up some plain non-fat Greek yogurt, which is high in protein.
-Adding a little almond or vanilla extract, cinnamon, nutmeg or pumpkin puree can go a long way.
+Some people look to cookies, cake, or candy when they crave sugar.
+Instead, Hreso suggested dressing up some plain nonfat Greek yogurt, which is high in protein.
+Adding fresh fruit, nuts, a little almond or vanilla extract, cinnamon, nutmeg or pumpkin puree can go a long way.

-Another low-calorie and high-protein option Bailiff recommends to her patients is PB2.
-PB2 is a powdered peanut butter that can be mixed with water to form a paste.
-PB2 has less excess oil than regular peanut butter while still containing good protein.
+Another low-calorie and high-protein option Hreso recommends to patients is PB2, a powdered peanut butter that can be mixed with water to form a paste.
+It has less excess oil than regular peanut butter while still containing good protein.
 It also has 85 percent less sugar.
 This can be great with a serving of fruit such as a small apple or half a large banana.
 Fruit does contain natural sugars but also comes with fiber and important micronutrients.
 That makes it a good choice for satisfying a sugar craving.

-Granola and trail-mix seem to be popular recommendations when it comes to curbing a sugar craving; however, Bailiff said these can be tricky.
+Granola and trail-mix are popular recommendations when it comes to curbing a sugar craving; however, Hreso said these can be tricky.

-Bailiff also noted that you shouldn’t eat right out of the container.
-Instead, pull out a serving and put the container away.
+Another tip – don’t eat right out of the container.
+Instead, Hreso said to pull out a serving and put the container away.